rubyrazor/masters-of-shaolin/README.md

 ### Security

 Denial-of-Service (DOS) attacks are averted by setting an 2MB limit for image-upload.
+I use the X-Frame-Options HTTP response header to prevent attempts at clickjacking.

 ## How to use